Kyoto

 Where to stay

 For first-timers, three areas stand out: around Kyoto Station for transport and the Shinkansen; Higashiyama or Gion for traditional atmosphere and a ryokan stay; and Downtown (Kawaramachi/Pontocho) for restaurants, bars and nightlife.
 A machiya townhouse or a night in a ryokan is worth building in here above almost anywhere else in Japan.
+Our guide on Where to Stay in Kyoto provides full information and recommendations.

 When to visit